danvilar/mygenes/README.md

 #####Using the GUI

-Uncompress it and double click on **mygenes.py** under the current stable version folder.
+Uncompress the mygenes.zip file you downloaded and double click on **mygenes.py** under the current stable version folder.

 ###More information